-Complete the above settings, the Profile page should look like the following figure.
+Having completed the above settings, the Profile page should look like the following figure.
 To connect to a desired network, just highlight the network you would like to connect to and click the Connect button on the bottom of the window.
+Then click OK in Figure 4-5 to activate the profile.